 Super SaaS has more features (3 vs 2).
 See the feature matrix above for the full breakdown.

-Choose SwiftShip if you need Onboarding and In-app purchases and prefer its tech stack.
-Choose Super SaaS if Payments and Auth are higher priorities.
+Choose SwiftShip if you need In-app purchases and Onboarding and prefer its tech stack.
+Choose Super SaaS if Auth and Components are higher priorities.
 If price is the deciding factor, SwiftShip is $$20 cheaper.